One Limassol

 One Limassol, otherwise known as simply One, is a high-rise apartment building in Limassol, Cyprus.
 Construction for the project was meant to begin in early 2016, but was pushed back to November 2017.
 It has a total of 38 floors and it rises to a height of 170 meters (558 ft.), making it the tallest building in Cyprus.
-One Tower was designed by Hakim Khennouchi architecte (WKK Architects) and Eraclis Papachristou Architects (Local Architect).
-Structural design was completed by Buro Happold Engineering and PPA (Local Engineers).
+One Tower was designed by architect Hakim Khennouchi (WKK Architects) and Eraclis Papachristou Architects (Architects of record).
+Structural design was completed by Buro Happold Engineering and PPA.